crowdwave/ch559_sdcc/README.md

 - **convert_ch559_keil_to_sdcc.py** — The converter script (with detailed inline documentation)
 - **main.c** — Minimal test program demonstrating SFR and sbit usage
+- **build_and_flash.sh** — Optional automation script for compile and flash
+- **chflasher.py** — USB flasher tool (auto-downloaded if missing)
 - **README.md** — This file

+---

+## 🙏 Attribution

+**chflasher.py** is maintained by [Aaron Christophel (ATCnetz.de)](https://github.com/atc1441/chflasher) and is used under the terms of its open-source license.
+This tool is essential for flashing CH55x series microcontrollers over USB and is credited in all documentation and usage.

 ---